doctorfree/Asciiville/markdown/ascinit.1.md

 after installing Asciiville.
 It performs several configuration initializations for the user.
 These include:

-* Installing terminal emulators if no `-c` option is provided
+* The Kitty terminal emulator is installed and configured
-* Asciiville profiles in Gnome and Tilix terminals are created
 * Mutt and/or NeoMutt startup files are customized
 * Tmux configuration is created
 * default Ranger and Rifle configuration files are created
 * Asciimatics and Rainbowstream installation is performed
 * Optionally authorizing the Rainbow Stream app with Twitter
+* Optionally additional terminal emulators can be installed and configured
+* Asciiville profiles in Gnome and Tilix terminals are created, if installed

 Although command line options are provided to control the action(s) of the `ascinit` command (see below), the typical invocation will simply be `ascinit` with no options.
-This default invocation performs a NeoMutt configuration, does not configure Mutt, configures Tmux and Ranger and Rifle, installs Asciimatics and Rainbowstream if not already installed, does not authorize Rainbow Stream with Twitter, installs the terminal emulators, and creates an Asciiville profile in the terminals.
+This default invocation performs a NeoMutt configuration, does not configure Mutt, configures Tmux and Ranger and Rifle, installs Asciimatics and Rainbowstream if not already installed, does not authorize Rainbow Stream with Twitter, installs the Kitty terminal emulator, and creates an Asciiville profile in gnome-terminal and tilix if installed.

 If initialization is being performed on a headless system or a system without graphical capabilities then execute the command `ascinit -c`